Close Menu

 THE SYMPTOMS OF OSTEOARTHRITIS

 Many people have some form of osteoarthritis, particularly if they are older.
 However, most people are still able to work, because their arthritis is not severe.
-But over time, you will know if you have severe osteoarthritis because you will not be able to use your joints without severe pain.
+But over time, you will know if your osteoarthritis becomes severe because you will not be able to use your joints without pain.

 If you have osteoarthritis that impairs your ability to work, then you may experience the following symptoms: